Complexity Classification in Infinite-Domain Constraint Satisfaction

 {\bf Acknowledgements.} I want to thank my institution, the CNRS, for the great freedom in research that allowed me to write this text.
 The research leading to the results presented here has also received funding from the European Research Council under the European Community's Seventh Framework Program (FP7/2007-2013 Grant Agreement no. 257039).
 I also want to thank all of my constraint satisfaction co-authors for the good time we had with our joint work.

 My first address at the \'Equipe de Logique Math\'ematique has always been Arnaud Durand, and I am indebted to him for his great help with many things over the years, including the process of the habilitation.
-Many thanks also to Michal Wrona, Fran\c{c}ois Bossi\`{e}re, and Trung van Pham for reporting mistakes in earlier versions of this text.
+Many thanks also to Micha\l\ Wrona, Fran\c{c}ois Bossi\`{e}re, Trung van Pham, Antoine Mottet, Johannes Greiner, Michael Kompatscher, Christian Pech, and Florian Starke for reporting mistakes in earlier versions of this text.

 Special thanks to Christoph D\"urr for the permission to include his wonderful pictures at the beginning of many chapters.
 More of his artwork can be found under

 The pictures for Chapters~\ref{chap:ecsp}, \ref{chap:schaefer}, and~\ref{chap:tcsp} are drawings that I kept from discussions with Jan K\'ara, Martin Kutz, and Jaroslav \Nesetril.
 The picture for Chapter~\ref{chap:examples} is by Lewin Bodirsky, Summer 2010, and the picture for Chapter~\ref{chap:topology} is by Otto Bodirsky, Summer 2011.